DBGConline/DBGC_distance-based_group_contribution/DatabaseGenerator/ReadMe.txt

 The input file is database.xlsx.
 It can be generated with getGroupDataBaseFromLog.py, or be obtained based on one's own data source.

 The output file is inputFile.xlsx and inputFile_m.xlsx.
-In the inputFile.xlsx, the data is arraged with the order of names of species in the database.
+In the inputFile.xlsx, the data is arranged with the order of names of species in the database.
 In the inputFile_m.xlsx, the species with the same group contribution vectors are combined into the same row.
 Therefore, all the conformers through internal rotation will be listed in the same row and ranked in the order of energy in inputFile_m.xlsx.
-This is an adavantage for picking out the lowest-energy conformer.
-It should be acknowledged that in current stage the cis-tran isomers has the same grouop contribution vector, and can't be distinguished.
-In most of the situations, the tran structure for alkene has a lower energy than cis structure, thus ranking before the cis stucture.
+This is an advantage for picking out the lowest-energy conformer.
+It should be acknowledged that in current stage the cis-tran isomers has the same group contribution vector, and can't be distinguished.
+In most of the situations, the tran structure for alkene has a lower energy than cis structure, thus ranking before the cis structure.

 -----------------------------
 getGroupDataBaseFromGjf.py
 -----------------------------
-This file is used to generate the group contribution veoctors for the species to be predicted.
+This file is used to generate the group contribution vectors for the species to be predicted.

-By default the input file is stored in the directiry Gjfs.
+By default the input file is stored in the directory Gjfs.
 The input format is the Gaussian input format, namely, .gjf.
 Here is an example.

 	-----------------example below--------------------------------